datahuborg/datahub/src/browser/static/docs/html/_sources/Getting Started.txt

 3. Download and install Vagrant https://www.vagrantup.com/downloads.html
 4. Add this line to your hosts file:
    ``192.168.50.4    datahub-local.mit.edu``
-5. Then start the environment with: ``vagrant up`` After some time your environment is setup and running.
-You can go to http://datahub-local.mit.edu and start using Datahub.
+5. Then start the environment with: ``$ vagrant up`` After some time your environment is setup and running.
+You can go to https://datahub-local.mit.edu and start using Datahub.

 ----------------------------------------------